davidtys/queue_pytumblr/README.md

 ## Quick Usage

-add post to the reblog list of the tumblr, and create a worker for it :
+add a post to the reblog list of the tumblr, and create a worker for it :
 ```
 QueuePosts.add_reblog(tumblr_name, post_url)
 ```

-run workers to reblog the posts in the queue :
+run a worker to reblog the posts in the queue :
 ```
-rqworker tumblr_name
+rqworker reblog:tumblr_name
 ```

 print infos about the posts :